helmedeiros/blog/content/en/posts/2022-10-27-scrum-transition-part1.md

 ---
-title: "From Kanban to Scrum – Recognizing the Need for Change"
+title: From Kanban to Scrum – Recognizing the Need for Change
 author: helio
 layout: post
-date: 2022-10-27T10:00:00+00:00
+date: 2022-10-27 10:00:00+00:00
-series: "Kanban to Scrum Transition"
+series: Kanban to Scrum Transition
-categories: ["Agile", "Leadership"]
+categories:
+- Agile
+- Leadership
 tags:
 - kanban
 - scrum
 - transition
 - process-improvement
 - team-evolution
 - agile-transformation
 - retrospectives
 - team-leadership
+subtitle: Agile practices and development methodologies
 ---

 > **Series: Kanban to Scrum Transition** | **Part 1 of 4** | _Documenting our team's structured evolution from Kanban to Scrum_